 USCIS will continue to process the I-485 application.
 There should be no interruption in the process due to porting.

 Another major concern for foreign nationals is how to maintain lawful status in the U.S. after a job loss.
 If you have already filed the I-485 application, you are in "authorized status."
 Losing your job, in and of itself, does NOT automatically jeopardize your status.
 You will remain in status until USCIS reviews your case (calls you in for an interview) and denies the I-485 application.

-At the time you filed your I-485 application, you should have also filed for Advance Parole (AP) (on Form I-131) and for Employment Authorization (EAD) (on Form I-765).
-If you did not file these forms, you must file these applications as soon as possible.
+At the time you filed your I-485 application, you should have also filed for Advance Parole (AP) (on USCIS Form I-131) and for Employment Authorization (EAD) (on USCIS Form I-765).
+If you did not file these forms, you must do so as soon as possible.

 Additionally, the EAD will allow you to work for any (or multiple) U.S. employers without requiring the employer to file an H-1B petition on your behalf.
 Remember, once you have a new employment offer, you may qualify for "porting" under AC21 (please refer to the AC21 explanation above).

 See Maintaining Legal H-1B Status While Waiting for a Green Card for more detail.

 Although losing a job with a sponsoring U.S. employer can have serious consequences for your immigration status, U.S. law, and in particular AC21, provides several avenues for maintaining your status and continuing with your green card processing.
-However, the complexities of these laws may make it difficult for you to take advantage of their provisions.
+However, the complexities of these laws make it potentially difficult for you to take advantage of their provisions.
 It is highly recommended that you consult with an immigration attorney about your options.